-- FtDisk driver allows multiple partitions be combined into a logical volume: - logically concatenate multiple disks to form a large logical volume, a volume set. - based on the concept of RAID = Redundant Array of Inexpensive Disks: - e.g. RAID level 0: interleave multiple partitions round-robin to form a stripe set - e.g. RAID level 1 increases robustness by using a mirror set: two equally sized partitions on two disks with identical data contents. - (other more complex RAID levels also exist) - FtDisk can also handle sector sparing where the underlying SCSI disk supports it - (if not, NTFS supports s/w cluster remapping)
+- FtDisk driver allows multiple partitions be combined into a logical volume: - e.g. logically concatenate multiple disks to form a large logical volume - based on the concept of RAID = Redundant Array of Inexpensive Disks: - e.g. RAID level 0: interleave multiple partitions round-robin to form a stripe set: - logical block $0 \rightarrow$ block 0 of partition A2, logical block $1 \rightarrow$ block 0 of partition B2, logical block $2 \rightarrow$ block 1 of partition A2, etc - e.g. RAID level 1 increases robustness by using a mirror set: two equally sized partitions on two disks with identical data contents. - (other more complex RAID levels also exist) - FtDisk can also handle sector sparing where the underlying SCSI disk supports it - (if not, NTFS supports cluster remapping in software)